Academic Credit

 Definition of a Credit Hour

-Credit Hour (34 CFR 600.2 Definitions): A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than—
+For purposes of the application of this policy and in accord with federal regulations, a credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates:

 Modes of Delivery

-- Face-to-Face (“traditional”): A face-to-face course, also called “traditional” course, is a course that meets regularly on the main campus or at an off-campus educational site and may be supplemented with educational technology, including Internet-based technology, to enhance student learning.
+- In-Person: An in-person course, also called “traditional” or "face-to-face" course, is a course that meets regularly on the main campus or at an off-campus educational site and may be supplemented with educational technology, including Internet-based technology, to enhance student learning.

-- E-learning: An e-learning course is one which is fully online and completely delivered over the web with no in-class requirements.
-In this model, there is no physical classroom assigned although a professor may opt for students to meet for a proctored examination or course orientation, taking into account that some students are remote and unable to come to the UWF campus.
+- E-learning: An e-learning course is one that is fully online and completely delivered over the web with no in-class requirements.
+In this model, there is no physical classroom assigned, although a professor may opt for students to meet for a proctored examination or course orientation, taking into account that some students are remote and unable to come to the University campus.
 Accommodations will be made for such students.

-- Videoconferencing: A videoconferencing course provides delivery through the Videoconferencing classrooms located on the main campus or other UWF instructional sites, and linking through video or web conferencing platforms out to the virtual video classroom for students who access via their computer.
+- Videoconferencing: A videoconferencing course provides delivery through the videoconferencing classrooms located on the main campus or other University instructional sites, and linking through video or web conferencing platforms out to the virtual video classroom for students who access via their computer.

 Instructional Methods